 The one-year M.S. programs are designed to enrich and improve academic credentials of graduates and strengthen their academic foundation for further intellectual development, including entrance into medical, dental, or other health profession-related programs.
-These programs are offered in the Departments of Anatomy, Biochemistry & Molecular Biology, Clinical Research Methods, Medical Genetics and Genomics, Microbiology & Immunology, Pathology, Pharmacology and Physiology.
+These programs are offered in the Departments of Anatomy, Biochemistry & Molecular Biology, Medical Genetics and Genomics, Microbiology & Immunology, Pathology, Pharmacology and Physiology.

 Two Year Programs (Applications open October 1st)

 Two-year, research-intensive M.S. programs are designed to enhance the academic credentials and scientific research experience of graduates and prepare them for careers in academic or industrial research.

 The MS Anatomy Research program is a 2-year thesis program of study of gross anatomy, embryology, cell biology, and histology leading to a Master of Science degree in Anatomy by research.
 It is designed specifically for candidates who wish to develop research careers in biomedical science and medical education.